shogowada/scala-json-rpc/README.md

 }
 ```

 Alternatively, you can feed JSON-RPC responses explicitly like below.
 You can use whichever flow makes more sense for your application.
-For example, if you are using WebSocket to connect client and server, this flow might make more sense than to return ```Future[Option[String]]``` from the JSON sender.
+For example, if you are using WebSocket to connect client and server, this flow might make more sense than to return future response from the JSON sender.

 ```scala
 val jsonSender: (String) => Future[Option[String]] = (requestJson) => {